06.03.2026

 - Speaker identification, speaker memory, calendar integration, automatic meeting titles, consent emails

-- Bot-free operation, cross-platform (macOS/Windows/iOS), works online/offline/in-person, 100+ languages, GDPR-compliant with AES encryption
+- Bot-free operation, cross-platform (macOS/Windows/iOS), works online and in-person, 100+ languages, GDPR-compliant with AES encryption

 - CRM integrations (Salesforce, HubSpot, Attio, Asana, Notion, OneNote), webhooks, copy-paste compatibility